canonical/jaas-documentation/how-to/deploy_candid_k8s.rst

 Introduction
 ------------

-In this howto we will be deploying Candid on Kubernetes.
-Candid provides a macaroon-based authentication service that is able to utilize many standard identity providers:
+In this topic we will be deploying Candid on Kubernetes.
+Candid provides a macaroon-based authentication service that is able to utilise many standard identity providers:

 - UbuntuSSO
 - LDAP
 - Google OpenID Connect
 - ADFS OpenID Connect
 - Azure OpenID Connect
-- Keystore (userpass or token)
+- Keystore (username/password or token)
 - Static identity provider (only used for testing)

 Prerequisites